 “Drowning is the single leading cause of death for children ages 1 to 4, and it’s one of the top causes of death for teens,” said pediatrician Ben Hoffman, chair of the American Academy of Pediatrics Council on Injury, Violence & Poison Prevention.
-“This is especially important during the COVID-19 pandemic, as children spend more time at home with caregivers who may be distracted by work and other responsibilities.”
+“This is especially important as children spend more time at home with caregivers who may be distracted by work and other responsibilities.”

 “Drowning can happen in less than 20 seconds.
 It usually isn’t dramatic, like on film, but quiet—slipping under the water and unable to yell for help,” said Kate Schnatterback, swim instructor and head of Tri-umph Triathlon Training.
 “That’s why regardless of age, one needs to learn to respect the water.”